9 automation testing tools to consider for web applications in 2018June 25, 2018

 |Free version||Free trial||Free trial||Free trial|

 Cloud testing solutions for codeles and low-code automation: Screenster, Ghost Inspector, UseTrace

 In the last couple of years, a slew of web services and platforms emerged to enable efficient low-code automation of UI and functional testing.
 Like Selenium-based frameworks, these testing tools drive the browser to emulate user interactions with websites and web apps.
-Unlike Selenium and similar solutions, these tools test the whole UI instead of targeting individual elements.
+Unlike Selenium and similar solutions, these tools test the whole UI instead of targeting separate user journeys.

 Even though people sometimes compare cloud testing platforms to Selenium IDE, their functionality goes beyond simplistic test recording and screenshot comparison.

 For instance, modern cloud-based UI testing tools are able to recognize on-page objects and UI areas with dynamic content.
 They can automatically ignore visual differences caused by rendering and handle timeouts with little to no human input.
 Being web-based, these tools also feature collaboration functionality.
 Finally, they support coded test scripts and continuous integration.

 The table below will compare the three tools that offer advanced functionality for powerful test automation.

 |Functionality||Functional and smoke testing (UI)|